 The day of the exam: remember to bring all paperwork to the exam.
-Julia Brown can tell you what you’ll need.
+The Graduate Coordinator can tell you what you’ll need.

 What’s expected in the meeting with my committee before I advance to candidacy/take my master’s exam?

 The meeting should only take about half an hour.
-Unless your committee has no idea what you’re doing (and you can fill them in before the meeting, can’t you?), you should not give a presentation on your research.
+Unless necessary, you should not give a presentation on your research.
 Instead, each of your committee members will let you know the scope of their questions for the comprehensive portion of the exam and may say something about what aspects of the proposal/thesis they will question you about.
 Take notes and email your committee members and CGA representative with your understanding of the scope of the exam.
-This is also an excellent time to schedule the exam itself!
-Ask your committee members to bring their calendars.
+It is also a good time to schedule your exam while your committee members are present.